EvercityEcosystem/carbon-credits/README.md

 - Project owner creates document and stores its hash into filesign pallet (extrinsic - pallet_evercity_filesign - create_new_file())

-- Project owner creates a Project in Carbon Credits pallet, choosing a carbon credits standard and adds file id (extrinsic - create_project())
+- Project owner creates a Project in Carbon Credits pallet, choosing a carbon credits standard(extrinsic - create_project())

+- Project owner can change project file id in a Project in Carbon Credits pallet to a new ine(extrinsic - change_project_file_id())

 - Project owner adds signers and their roles to project(extrinsic - assign_project_signer())